FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 As far as we are concerned, the Ultimate version of Pro Tools is highly recommended because of the use of multichannel buses.
 Using a standard Pro Tools license forces us to return our audio streams by groups of two channels.
-For example, you will need 12 SPAT RETURNS plug-ins (and 12 x 2-channels tracks) to return a 22.2 stream from SPAT Revolution.
+For example, you will need 12 SPAT RETURNS plug-ins (and 12 x 2-channels tracks) to return a 22.2 stream from _SPAT Revolution_.

 This strategy is still used when dealing with channel-based format higher than the supported bus in Pro Tools.
 So for example for a NHK 22.2 bus in Ultimate, we can return this to 3 x 8-channels (7.1) bus or to 2 x 16-channels ambisonic buses where only 8 channels will be used on the second one.